 What prompted you to leave Spruce Meadows after so many years with that organization?

-It was a really hard decision, but I am excited about the direction EC is headed.
+It was a really hard decision, but I am excited about the direction Equestrian Canada is headed.
 There are great things ahead.